filecoin-project/FIPs/FIPS/fip-FCM.md

 Data onboarded after the transition to equal multipliers for all sectors will not face any new risks.

 ## Product Considerations

-Clients and Storage Providers will experience a streamlined interaction with the Filecoin network, which could lead to more user-friendly products and services built on top of Filecoin.
+Removing the notary system will streamline data onboarding for users as well as lower costs and uncertainty for miners.

-The Fil+ team and ecosystem participants are free to build customized deal markets on the FVM or Filecoin L2s.
-These systems can be either permissioned or permissionless, and will compete with one another in an open, fair market.
+The Fil+ team and ecosystem participants will be free to build deal markets on the FVM or Filecoin L2s.
+These can be either permissioned or permissionless, and they will have to compete with one another for users.

 The proposed changes present SPs with a more flexible environment, allowing them to select a pledge-to-hardware ratio best aligned with their operational costs and deal-flow.
 This enhanced flexibility means SPs can make more rational decisions based on their individual circumstances.